metal-juse/metal-juse.github.io/wiki/design/define.md

 </script>
 ```

-In the example, module `world` is defined with value `WORLD!`, and module `hello` with value deriving from `world`.
-The value of `hello` is then rendered as app.
+At line 4, module `world` is defined with value `WORLD!`.
+At line 5, module `hello` is defined with value deriving from `world`.
+The value of `hello` is then added to the document body as the main module.

-Live result:
+The code is executed right here in this page, producing the following result.

 <section>
 <link href="http://metal-juse.github.io/css/example.css" rel="stylesheet"/>